tower1ight/World/3.Rules, Systems, Handouts/Alchemist PC Handout.md

 The following are of course suggestions and represent the most common instance of where these archetypes fit into society **Druids, Wizards, Artificers, Sorcerers, Rangers:** often performing some sort of science roll, or providing key community resources like food, construction, maintenance of the network etc.

-Clerics and

 **Druids, Bards, occasionally Paladins:** Keepers of oral history, designers, artists, healers, leaders and politicians

 **Paladins, Fighters, Rouges, Artificers again:** Almost always immersed in the structure of the tannian military, paladins don't receive divine power perse but rather gain power through cultural commitment to containing xylaan

-**Barbarians, Clerics, Warlocks:** If you want to play this please think of why you have chosen this path, and more importantly why you have been chosen to accompany the party
+**Barbarians, Clerics, Warlocks:** If you want to play this please think of why you have chosen this path, and why you have been chosen to accompany the party

 **3rd party classes and Edgecasses:** If you have an idea for your character that you are excited about I would love to talk!
 Let me know what you're thinking and generally speaking we can usually work something out.
 However I reserve the right to say no if it is incongruous with the setting.